Breonna Taylor Cop Attacks ‘Thug’ Protesters in Email Rant Ahead of Grand Jury Decision

 The email, with a subject line of “URGENT PLEASE READ!!!” came after Kentucky Attorney General Daniel Cameron presented evidence to a grand jury to decide whether to indict Mattingly—along with Brett Hankison and Myles Cosgrove—for the death of Taylor, a 26-year-old EMT worker.

+Kent Wicker, an attorney representing Mattingly, confirmed his client sent the email.
+“As you know, Sgt.
+Mattingly was shot and severely wounded while serving this warrant,” Wicker said.
+“Like our entire community, he is hopeful that this process moves forward quickly, and that his fellow officers and the people of Louisville remain safe.”

-In anticipation of the grand jury’s decision, Louisville Metro Police Department's interim chief Robert Schroeder on Monday announced a “state of emergency” for the department and canceled all off-day and vacation requests.
-Several streets were closed and some local businesses have boarded up their storefronts.
+In anticipation of the grand jury’s decision, Louisville Metro Police Department’s interim chief Robert Schroeder on Monday announced a “state of emergency” and canceled all off-day and vacation requests.
+Mayor Greg Fisher also declared a state of emergency Tuesday “due to the potential civil unrest.”

+“Our goal is ensuring space and opportunity for potential protesters to gather and express their First Amendment rights after the announcement,” Fisher said in a statement.

-The federal courthouse was shuttered for the week and Kentucky Gov. Andy Beshear said Monday he was prepared to deploy the National Guard to quell any fallout.
+Several streets, parking garages, some local businesses and the federal courthouse have closed, and Kentucky Gov. Andy Beshear said Monday he was prepared to deploy the National Guard to quell any fallout.

 Taylor and her boyfriend, Kenny Walker, were asleep in their apartment on March 13 when officers executed a “no-knock” search warrant as part of an investigation into a suspected drug dealer who lived in a different part of town and had already been arrested.

-Taylor’s death prompted an FBI investigation and a wave of protests alongside the death of George Floyd in Minneapolis and Ahmaud Arbery in Georgia.
+Taylor’s death prompted an FBI investigation and a wave of protests.
 Amid ongoing outrage over the lack of criminal charges, the city of Louisville last week reached a $12 million settlement in the Taylor family’s wrongful death lawsuit.

 But Mattingly, who has been on administrative leave since the raid, said in his 2 a.m. email that the months of protests only proved that local leaders—including the mayor and former police chief—failed law enforcement “in epic proportions for their own gain and to cover their asses.”